mike99mac/minimy-mike99mac/README.md

     ```

 You should hear your words played back to you.
 If you do not, you must debug the issues - there's no sense in going forward without a microphone and speakers.

-## Minimy
-Minimy must be downloaded, installed and configured.

 ### Download and copy Minimy
 It is recommended that you make a second copy of Minimy after you download it.
 This way, if you make some changes to the running code, you'll have a reference copy.
 Also the copy of the code that you run should not have a ``.git/`` directory, thus removing any connection to github.